 A single part drawing will include information on:

 These drawings can sometimes be the only source for this type of information on a project.
 If the information is missing or inaccurate, it can cause project delays, which can cost a lot of money to resolve if you’re on a tight deadline.
 A general assembly drawing will include the following information:

 No matter what industry the fabrication drawing is being used in, it is absolutely critical that the information given on the drawing is accurate and correct.
 If measurements are off even slightly, they can have disastrous consequences.
 For example, if the measurements listed for a building structure are incorrect, the architecture won’t be sound, putting anyone who comes into contact with the construction or finished building at risk of damage or collapse that could happen as a result.

 The major problems that can arise from wrong or missing information on a fabrication drawing include:

 Some would argue that fabrication drawing is better done in a shop environment, where measurements and tooling are more precise, than in a field environment, where mistakes can be made for the sake of efficiency.
-While both are still viable practices and are still used equally, the real stress of fabrication drawings is accuracy and detail, which certainly favour a shop environment.
+While both are still viable practices and are still used equally, the real stress of fabrication drawings is accuracy and detail, which certainly favor a shop environment.
 Fabrication drawings do not necessarily require long periods of time in order to complete, but because they are so precise, the current amount of time should always be allocated to them.
 Rushing completion in an effort to save time and get things started will likely only result in dreadful mistakes.